functorz-tech/momen_doc/actions/app-page.md

 Triggers a data refresh by re-fetching the latest data from the database.
 This ensures that displayed content is up-to-date after actions such as adding, updating, or deleting data.

 ### Action configuration guide
-1. Refresh Page: Add this action to a desired compoennt and when triggered, it refreshes all data on the page, retrieving the latest information for display or condition checking.
+1. Refresh Page: Add this action to a desired component, and when triggered, it refreshes all data on the page, retrieving the latest information for display or condition checking.
 2. Refresh List Item: Refreshes a specific item in a list by re-fetching its latest data.
     - Commonly used after modifying a list item’s data, such as updating a post’s comment count.
     - Configure this action within the list item’s component interaction, binding the list’s index to ensure the correct item is refreshed.